courtcoder/Three-Joes/README.md

-# Three Joe's Burgers and Hot Dogs
+# Three Joe's and Courtney by the Poole Restaurant
 ## Project #2 - Team Members
 - Courtney Casci
 - Bryce Poole